Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Experiments

-Fig. \ref{fig:H-T} shows the H$_{c2}$(T) phase diagram for YRu$_3$B$_2$ (black) and LuRu$_3$B$_2$ (blue).
-The values of the critical fields H$_{c2}$ are determined from C$_p$ (T) data (symbols) and the fit to the Ginzburg-Landau equation \cite{Onnes} (red lines):
+This gives a mean free path $l_0$= 18.5 nm for YRu$_3$B$_2$ and 5.2 nm for LuRu$_3$B$_2$.
+Fig. \ref{fig:H-T} shows the H$_{c2}$ - T phase diagram for YRu$_3$B$_2$ (panel (a), black) and LuRu$_3$B$_2$ (panel (b), blue), constructed from resistivity (squares), heat capacity (circles) and magnetization (triangles) measurements.
+The H$_{c2}(0)$ critical field values for the two compounds are determined from the Ginzburg-Landau (GL) fits \cite{Onnes} (red dashed lines):

-These fits yield H$_{c2}$ values close to 730 Oe and 970 Oe for YRu$_3$B$_2$ and LuRu$_3$B$_2$, respectively.